 To visit the museum, check out the details on their website here for more information, prices and other events happening soon.

-30. Enjoy a classic tropical cocktail in Waikiki
+30. Enjoy a classic tropical cocktail in Waikiki Hawaii

 What’s more enjoyable then ordering a tropical cocktail on the beach or with a view from above looking into Waikiki and the bay.
 There’s so many cool and popular places in Waikiki to hang out and order a tall Blue Hawaii, Mai tai, Pina Colada or any other popular drink that would quench any thirsty soul looking for entertainment, people watching and just enjoying a perfect tropical drink in Hawaii.
 Check out all these popular and unique bars here to enjoy a perfect tropical drink in Waikiki for more inspiration.

-Other Cool Waikiki Activities in Waikiki
+Other Cool Waikiki Activities in Honolulu Waikiki area